 - (a) The Speaker, or a Member designated by the Speaker, shall sign all bills and joint resolutions passed by the Legislature.
 Such certifications shall be made while the House is in session and shall be made a matter of record in the House Journal. - (b) The Speaker shall sign all subpoenas, warrants, writs, vouchers for expenditures chargeable to the House, contracts binding upon the House or other papers issued by the House.
-The Speaker may delegate the authority to sign papers authorizing payments and other papers of an administrative nature.
+The Speaker may delegate the authority to sign papers authorizing payments and other papers of an administrative nature. - 1.5 Speaker May Authorize Counsel in Lawsuits Affecting the House

-1.5 - Speaker May Authorize Counsel in Lawsuits Affecting the House a committee of the House, a Member or former Member of the House in his or her legal capacity as a member, or an officer, employee or agent of the House in their official capacity when the Speaker determines that such lawsuit is of significant interest to the House and that the interest of the House would not otherwise be adequately represented.
+The Speaker may authorize counsel to initiate, defend, intervene in, or otherwise participate in any lawsuit on behalf of the House, a committee of the House, a Member or former Member of the House in his or her legal capacity as a member, or an officer, employee or agent of the House in their official capacity when the Speaker determines that such lawsuit is of significant interest to the House and that the interest of the House would not otherwise be adequately represented.
 Expenses incurred for legal services in such proceedings may be paid upon approval of the Speaker.